Carnaux/NFT-Marker-Creator/README.md

 3. Download and copy https://github.com/artoolkit/artoolkit5 to a folder named "artoolkit5" in the "emscripten" folder.

-4. Edit the .split(/\s+/).join(' PATH TO LIBJPEG') in the file makem.js.

-5. In the emcc env, run "node tools/makem.js".
+4. In the emcc env, run "node tools/makem.js".

 ## Structure